Laz4rz/GPT-2/README.md

 ## My implementation fuckups

 #### Low quality generations with raw hf weights cloned (bc5e9a1d)
+*Cautionary tale on what neither GPT-4o, nor Claude 3.5 Sonnet could help me with.
+Both models failed in what ultimately boiled down to string comparison.
+Even though both were specifically asked to debug a potential typo.*

 For whatever reason my generations looks like:

 ```